 Can I join the Battery Saver Beta Group?

 We'd love for you to join the beta group, and joining is easy.
-Simply open the following link in your browser and click Become a Tester.
+Open the following link in your browser and click Become a Tester.

 As part of our beta group, you'll be the first to receive updates and new features.

 What other Avast apps should I be using?

 Avast has designed a range of apps to improve the performance of your mobile device and protect you from hackers and thieves:

 - Avast Mobile Security: Secure your phone and tablet with our free Mobile Security app which features both antivirus and Wi-Fi vulnerability protection.